 A Royal Succession Unfolds

 A royal succession contest ensued after King Kamehameha V’s passing without naming a successor.
 Kalākaua and William C. Lunalilo emerged as prominent contenders.
 Despite his defeat, Kalākaua’s vision for Hawaii remained strong, rooted in the empowerment of native Hawaiians and constitutional amendments.

 The Adventurous Monarch

 Ascending the throne in 1874, Kalākaua embarked on a journey across the Hawaiian islands to connect with his people.
-This endeavour solidified his popularity.
-He recognised Hawaii’s economic struggles and negotiated a reciprocity treaty with the United States, boosting the kingdom’s economy.
+This endeavor solidified his popularity.
+He recognized Hawaii’s economic struggles and negotiated a reciprocity treaty with the United States, boosting the kingdom’s economy.
 He even voyaged to faraway lands, meeting fellow monarchs and world leaders.

 A World Tour and Diplomatic Odyssey

 In 1881, Kalākaua embarked on a historic journey worldwide, marking the first time a reigning monarch undertook such a global exploration.
 He engaged with leaders like Pope Leo XIII, Queen Victoria, and U.S. President Chester A. Arthur from Japan to Europe.
 Amid his travels, he oversaw the construction of ʻIolani Palace, a testament to his vision for Hawaii’s future.